-Very briefly, here’s some information about Hanukkah.
+Very briefly, here’s information about Hanukkah.
 Around 200 BCE, over 2,000 years ago, the Jews fought against their Greek-Syrian neighbors and oppressors during the Maccabean Revolt.
 During this long siege, a man named Antiochus ordered the Jews to worship Greek gods.
 The Jews rebelled, thousands of them died when the Syrians descended upon them.
 At one time, as part of the story goes, the Jews were defending the Holy temple of Jerusalem; it appears that they had enough oil to last one night, however, a miracle occurred and the oil lasted eight nights!
 Thus, the Festival of Lights, or Hanukkah happened.

 3 pounds russet potatoes – washed, peeled and grated in a food process or using the large holes on a box grater